xmagedo/xmagedo.github.io/phishing detection using ml.md

 # Phishing detection using ML

- According to recent Cybersecurity reports that the largest contributing factor to more than 16000 cyberattacks were mostly phishing scams which accounted with over 12000 incidents.
+According to recent Cybersecurity reports that the largest contributing factor to more than 16000 cyberattacks were mostly phishing scams which accounted with over
+12000 incidents.
 Often bank customers are hit with phishing frauds emails and SMS and they end victims.
 A lot of papers out there have gone and used phishing detection using machine learning using random forest.
-There are different kinds of phishing detection.
-However, in this blog I will tackle URL phshing detection briefly.
+There are different kinds of phishing detection methods.
+However, in this blog I will tackle URL  phishing detection briefly.

 # URL-Based Features

-The first thing to do to tackle and analyse website is URL to find out whether it is a phishing or not.
-URL phshing domains have distinctive feature in which one  can tell.
+The first thing to do to tackle and analyse a website is URL to find out whether it is a phishing or not.
+URL phishing domains have distinctive features in which one can tell.
 Below points can tell if it is phishing or not.

 ### 1. URL length